 Before you can use the contents of an enterprise database in ArcGIS Pro, you must first create a connection that provides access to the database.
 In most cases, your database or GIS administrator will provide you with the information you need to configure your local computer correctly and establish a connection to the database.
 Client software for the database may have to be installed on the local computer before you can connect to the database.

-New database connection files are stored in the project's home folder.
-They appear in the Databases category in the Catalog pane and the catalog view along with any file geodatabases that have already been added to the project.
+A new database connection file is stored in the project's home folder.
+The connection appears in the Databases category in the Catalog pane and the catalog view along with any file geodatabases that have already been added to the project.

 Favorite a database